sampoder/intro-to-nextjs/README.md

 # 💈 Intro to Next.js Workshop

 A hands on workshop for those getting started with Next.js.
-In this workshop your learn the framework through building a website that uses many of Next.js’s core features such as API Routes, ISR & Dynamic Routing.
+In this workshop your learn the framework through building a website that uses a couple of Next.js’s core features such as API Routes, ISR & Dynamic Routing.

 This repository contains the following: